ivanintech/ivanintech/README.md

   <img src="./ivan-in-tech-gif.gif" alt="IvanInTech Application Demo" width="800">
 </p>

 Welcome to **IvanInTech**, a modern, full-stack web application meticulously crafted to showcase advanced software development practices, seamless front-to-back integration, and the practical application of Artificial Intelligence.
-This project serves as a dynamic personal portfolio, an interactive multilingual blog platform (currently in English), and a curated source for AI news and insights.
+This project serves as a dynamic personal portfolio, an interactive blog platform, now fully available in English and architected for future languages, and a curated source for AI news and insights.

 **Live Demo:** [ivanintech.com](https://www.ivanintech.com)